Friendship Day 23: Marine Corps Air Station Iwakuni Hosts 46th Annual Air Show (B-Roll)

 Marine Corps Air Station (MCAS) Iwakuni hosted the 46th Friendship Day air show, April 15, 2023.
 Since 1973, MCAS Iwakuni has conducted a single-day air show and open house specifically designed to foster positive relationships between the air station and its Japanese hosts, offering a culturally enriching experience that displays the mutual support the U.S. and Japan share.
 (U.S. Marine Corps video by Cpl.
-Evan Jones)
+Angelina Sara)

 |Date Taken: